-Our property is a little more than a ½ acre, on a hill, in a Monterey Pine forest.
+Our property is a little more than ¾ of an acre, on a hill, in a Monterey pine forest.
 We have no turf grass and very few irrigated plants.

 Weed whacking in our yard entails trekking up and down through dry vegetation that is anywhere from 2 to 6 feet tall, avoiding vole and other critter holes, trying not to trip over dead tree limbs or the extension cord, all while wielding a machine that weighs over 6 pounds with a very fast spinning cutting device on the end of it.